A farmer seeds beans in a field. Photo by Carrie Vaughn/CBF Staff

 Farm Bill Programs Essential to Bay Conservation

-There are three U.S. Department of Agriculture programs that are critical to Bay farmers' efforts to meet their state pollution-reduction targets on agricultural lands: the Environmental Quality Incentives Program, the Chesapeake Bay Watershed Program, and the Conservation Reserve Program/Conservation Reserve Enhancement Program.
+The new bill includes three U.S. Department of Agriculture programs that provide critical tools and resources for family farmers in the Bay watershed: the Environmental Quality Incentives Program, the Regional Conservation Partnership Program, and the Conservation Reserve Program/Conservation Reserve Enhancement Program.

-- The Environmental Quality Incentives Program (EQIP) shares the costs with farmers for installing basic on-farm practices required in state plans.
-Bay states receive a portion of funds from this national program to focus on priority practices such as those that improve water quality.
+- The Environmental Quality Incentives Program (EQIP) shares the costs with farmers for installing basic on-farm practices that keep fertilizer on the farm and out of the water.
 In all watershed states, demand for this program exceeds supply.

-- The Conservation Reserve Program/Conservation Reserve Enhancement Program (CREP) helps landowners to restore streams that run through their land by taking adjacent land out of production for 10 to 15 years and installing conservation measures.
-In Bay watershed states, landowners help states meet their aggressive stream-restoration goals by planting trees that stabilize soil on stream banks, reduce soil erosion and lower water temperatures by creating shade, and by installing fencing that keeps animals out of streams.
+- The Conservation Reserve Program/Conservation Reserve Enhancement Program (CREP) helps landowners to restore streams that run through their land by installing conservation measures.
+For example, they plant trees that both stabilize soil on stream banks and create shade that lowers stream temperatures for fish, and they install fences that keep animals—and their manure—out of streams.
 Learn more about CREP

 Learn more about how farm bill-supported conservation programs help farmers and the Bay in our Farmer Success Stories blog series.